Help Center

 Add UTM parameters to any link pointing to your site:

-INSG automatically captures these and stores the first-touch attribution.
+https://yoursite.com?utm_source=twitter&utm_medium=social&utm_campaign=launch The tracker captures these automatically and the SBDA engine stores first-touch attribution.
 View them in the Acquisition tab.
 Available parameters: utm_source, utm_medium, utm_campaign, utm_term, utm_content.

 Pro & Standard Features